Tammy Maloney BA, MBA; Social Entrepreneur dedicated to unleashing the self-sovereignty and creativity of all people.

 In addition to being taught by two of the leading researchers in the field of social entrepreneurship, Tammy had the opportunity to meet and debate with some of the leading practitioners from across the globe as Chair of the 5th Annual Doing Good and Doing Well Conference, the leading European MBA conference on Social Entrepreneurship, Responsible Business and the “Triple Bottom Line”.
 She also volunteered for the 2007 European Venture Philanthropy Association conference.

 Upon graduation, Tammy joined the William J. Clinton Foundation in Nigeria as Chief Operating Officer.
 There she spearheaded the development of a strategy to address malnutrition nationwide and fostered alliances between the three sectors including the Federal Ministry of Health, UNICEF and Nestle.

 To begin building this bridge, Tammy launched SEA Change Calgary Ltd. in 2010.
-It is currently focussed on social entrepreneurship advocacy, awareness and support services.
-She is a board member of epicYYC: a solution space, a member of the Steering Committee for Thrive Community Economic Development Network and participates in a Community Commerce Roundtable facilitated by Calgary Economic Development (CED).
+It focussed on social entrepreneurship advocacy, awareness and support services.
+She was a board member of epicYYC: a solution space, a member of the Steering Committee for Thrive Community Economic Development Network and participated in a Community Commerce Roundtable facilitated by Calgary Economic Development (CED).

 In 2011, Tammy’s passion for bringing people together to affect positive change led her to make her foray into politics by running for the leadership of the Alberta Party.
 Although politically unaligned, she was inspired by the possibilities that would be created if Albertans had a trusting and two-way relationship with their government.
 The election process (and loss) confirmed her belief she could generate more positive impact as a social entrepreneur than a politician.